Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 ![Swap Gate](/assets/multiqubits/swapgate.png){: width="250" }

 ## Controlled Gates
-Now we have two qubits, it would be nice if we can do some logic, where a gate only has an effect if another qubit is in a particular state.
+Now we have two qubits, it would be nice if we could do some logic, where a gate only has an effect if another qubit is in a particular state.
 We can do this with the concept of controlled gates.

-To get to grips, with this, we'll work through an example: the CNOT gate.
+To get to grips with this, we'll work through an example: the CNOT gate.
 The CNOT gate or controlled not gate takes in two qubits: a control qubit and a target qubit.
 If the control qubit is 1 then it applies a NOT gate to the target qubit.

 So let's consider the simple system: